Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/03-supporting-services/README.md

 An for each of the above:

-* Private Link Endpoints for ACR and Key Vault
+* Private Link Endpoint
-* Related DNS settings for private endpoints
+* Related DNS settings for the private endpoint
 * A managed identity

 ![Supporting Services](./media/supporting-services.png)